Itinerary #1: Explore Rome

 More Great 5-Day Italy Itineraries

 Looking for more inspiration for your Italy trip?
-Check out these other 5-day Italy itineraries, ranging from active, to cultural, to luxury, or family-friendly trips.
+Check out these other five-day Italy itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.